-Green Mining (Pty) Ltd, being the Proponent, is proposing to renew the ECC for EPL 7829, which is situated in the Hardap and //Karas Region.
-Mineral rights for EPL No. 7829 are under Green Mining (Pty) Ltd. EPL 7829 covers a total area of 59157.6046 Ha, and the Proponent is exploring for nuclear fuel minerals and precious minerals.
-EPL 7829 covers a number of commercial farmlands.
+Green Mining (Pty) Ltd, as the Proponent, is seeking to renew the Environmental Clearance Certificate (ECC) for EPL 7830, located in the //Karas Region.
+The mineral rights for EPL No. 7830 belong to Green Mining (Pty) Ltd. This site, EPL 7830, spans a total area of 67225.5331 hectares and is being explored for nuclear fuel minerals as well as precious metals.
+EPL 7830 covers a number of commercial farmlands.
 The Ministry of Mines and Energy granted the EPL on 28/07/2020 and until 27/07/2023.

 The proponent intends to undertake prospecting for precious metals and nuclear fuels mineral covering desktop studies and review of historical exploration in the area, aerial surveys such as geophysical and hyperspectral surveys, initial and detailed field-based activities such as geological mapping, ground geophysics, trenching, drilling, and sampling with laboratory testing.

-The proponent appointed Risk Based Solutions (RBS) to undertake the Environmental Impact Assessment (EIA) in order to obtain an Environmental Clearance Certificate (ECC) for the activities from the Office of the Environmental Commissioner in the Ministry of Environment, Forestry and Tourism (MEFT).
-The ECC was issued in 2021.
+The proponent appointed Risk Based Solutions (RBS) to conduct the Environmental Impact Assessment (EIA) to secure an Environmental Clearance Certificate (ECC) from the Office of the Environmental Commissioner within the Ministry of Environment, Forestry and Tourism (MEFT).
+The ECC was granted in 2021.

-This ECC is now up for renewal (2025), and the proponent has appointed Environam Consultants Trading (ECT) to apply for the renewal of the ECC.
+This ECC is now up for renewal (2025) and the proponent has appointed Environam Consultants Trading (ECT) to apply for the renewal of the ECC.
 ECT hereby acknowledges the work previously carried out by RBS.

-The proponent has experienced challenges obtaining an access permit to enter the farmland from the landowners.
-This has led to the misalignment of getting the ECC and EPL approved at the same time.
-The application for extension of the EPL has been submitted to the Ministry of Industrialisation, Mines and Energy, and the renewal is pending the approval of the application for renewal of the ECC.
+The proponent has faced challenges in obtaining access permits to enter the farmland from the landowners.
+This has resulted in a misalignment in the approval process for both the ECC and the EPL.
+The application for the extension of the EPL has been submitted to the Ministry of Industrialisation, Mines and Energy, but its renewal is currently pending the approval of the ECC renewal application.